Anneli Andelén: International career

 Andelén made her senior Sweden debut on 22 August 1985, a 5–0 win over Norway in Sundsvall.
 In 1991 Andelén's three goals helped Sweden to a third-place finish at the inaugural FIFA Women's World Cup and in 1992 she collected the Diamantbollen award for the best female footballer in the country.
 Her brace against Denmark in the second leg of the quarter finals of the UEFA Women's Euro 1995 qualifying campaign was the difference in overcoming a 0–2 deficit to beat Denmark 3–2 on aggregate and qualify for UEFA Women's Euro 1995.
 In the final of that tournament in March 1995 at Fritz-Walter-Stadion in Kaiserslautern, Andelén's late goal was not enough to stop Germany from beating Sweden 3–2.
 She quit the national team after featuring at the 1995 FIFA Women's World Cup, which Sweden hosted.
 There had been a dispute over the team's tactics at the tournament.

-Matches and goals scored at World Cup tournaments

 Anneli Andelén competed in two FIFA Women's World Cups: